-Oppo is an increasingly well-liked smartphone brand that has made a big impact in the UK market this year, releasing highly-rated handsets like the Find X5 Pro and the Reno 8.
-We're taking a look at the best Oppo phones and some noteworthy alternatives.
+Oppo is an increasingly well-liked smartphone brand that has made a big impact in the UK market over the last couple of years.
+Some of their most popular releases include highly-rated handsets like the Find X5 Pro and the Reno 8.
+We're taking a look at some of the best Oppo phones released in the last couple of years and some noteworthy alternatives.

-We've tested some great Oppo phones this year and noticed smartphone buyers taking a larger interest in Oppo as a brand.
+We've tested some great Oppo phones so we like to think we know a thing or two about the handsets.
+There appears to be an increased demand for them and we notice smartphone buyers taking an interest in Oppo as a brand.
 Now, we're putting its best smartphones under the microscope to help you find an option that suits you.

 - Best premium Oppo phone: Oppo Find X5 Pro

 - Best mid-range phone: Oppo Reno 8 Pro

 The Find X5 Pro is Oppo's real top-of-the-line flagship.
 This is the phone with which Oppo chose to show off what it can really do as a brand – and the result is impressive.
 However, it's expensive too.
 After all, there is a price to be paid for high performance.
 In this case, it's a whopping £1,049.

 In our full review of the Oppo Find X5 Pro, we noted the phone's weighty specs sheet and powerful internals, as well as praising its fantastic display.
 The design stands out too, and we found the battery to be reliable, even under intense use.